dereneaton/ipyrad/docs/HPC_script.rst

 Running interactive jobs
 ^^^^^^^^^^^^^^^^^^^^^^^^
-From there you can then try logging in interactively to a computing node by using the command `qsub` with the ``-I`` argument.
-Sometimes you have to provide other default arguments such as the name of the queue you are connecting to.
+From there you can then try logging in interactively to a computing node by using the command ``qsub`` with the ``-I`` argument.
+Sometimes you have to provide additional arguments such as the name of the queue you are connecting to.
 This information should be available from your institution.
+Gaining access to the node may be instant, or it may take hours depending on the size of your cluster and how many users are active.

 .. parsed-literal::

-    ## try logging into an interactive node, depending
-    ## on the queue this may be instant, or may take hours
+    ## connect to an node interactively
     qsub -I